Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Vemik swaggered home, and was instantly mobbed by much of the village, despite having only been gone since the morning.
 That felt good!
 Kids climbed over him, Singer pressed herself along his front, whispering promises for later that night…

 He bit her ear and promised right back.
 But first, they had a guest.
-“Ferd’s coming.
-His men too, think we can feed them?”
+"Ferd’s coming.
+His men too, think we can feed them?"

-“Oh!
+"Oh!
 That should be a fun match!
-And yes, we’ll make their bellies ache!”
+And yes, we’ll make their bellies ache!"

 As expected, Ferd left him just enough time to wrassle a bit with the children and catch up on the basic gossip - and find out who needed a visit that night - when the watch’s shouting-stones let everyone know who was approaching.